-- 9.1 Incident management is an essential component of being operationally resilient.
-Operational resilience requires a firm to have an approach to incidents that covers the full life cycle of an event, from the classification of incidents that trigger approved response procedures, to testing the incident management procedures and reflecting on lessons learned from the occurrence of incidents. - 9.2 For incident management to be fully integrated into the Operational Resilience Framework, a firm should develop and implement response and recovery plans and procedures to manage incidents that have the potential to disrupt the delivery of critical or important business services.
-When responding to an incident, the incident management plans should be developed to consider how a disruption can affect a firm's risk appetite and impact tolerance metrics. - 9.3 A firm should maintain an inventory to support the firm's response and recovery capabilities that includes incident response and recovery steps followed during a disruption, internal and third party resources potentially impacted and communication plans followed. - 9.4 Incident response and recovery procedures should be periodically reviewed, tested and updated.
-Root causes should be identified and eliminated to prevent the serial recurrence of incidents.
+Incident management is an essential component of being operationally resilient.
+Operational resilience requires a firm to have an approach to incidents that covers the full life cycle of an event, from the classification of incidents that trigger approved response procedures, to testing the incident management procedures and reflecting on lessons learned from the occurrence of incidents.

+For incident management to be aligned with the Operational Resilience Framework, a firm should develop and implement response and recovery plans and procedures to manage incidents that have the potential to disrupt the delivery of critical or important business services.
+When responding to an incident, the incident management plans should be developed to consider how a disruption can affect a firm's risk appetite and impact tolerance metrics.

+A firm should maintain an inventory to support the firm's response and recovery capabilities that includes the incident response and recovery steps followed during a disruption, internal and third party resources potentially impacted, and communication plans followed.

+Incident response and recovery procedures should be reviewed, tested and updated at least annually.
+Root causes should be identified and managed to prevent the serial recurrence of incidents.
 Lessons learned from previous incidents, including incidents experienced by others, should be reflected when updating the incident management program and learnings from incidents should be considered as part of scenario testing.
 A firm's incident management program should manage all incidents impacting or potentially impacting the firm.

-10 Communication Plans
+9 Communication Plans